ActianCorp/integration-platform-docs/docs/intro.md

 Neighbors -- and Product Quantization, among others.
 These databases enable fast similarity and semantic search while allowing users to find vectors that are the closest to a given query vector based on some distance metric.
-The most commonly used distance metrics are Euclidean Distance, Cosine Similarity, and Dot Product, and these three are fully supported Qdrant.
+The most commonly used distance metrics are Euclidean Distance, Cosine Similarity, and Dot Product, and these three are fully supported in Cortex.

 Here's a quick overview of the three:
 - [**Cosine Similarity**](https://en.wikipedia.org/wiki/Cosine_similarity) - Cosine similarity